acweathersby/sherpa/README.md

 A parser compiler Swiss-army knife.

-Radlr is a general purpose parser compiler toolchain that provides a rich set of features to easily create powerful parsers, upon which advanced language services, compilers, and other tooling can be built.
+Radlr is a general purpose parser compiler toolchain that provides a rich set of features to easily create powerful parsers upon which advanced language services, compilers, and other tooling can be built.
 Radlr uses a novel multi-paradigm parser compiler pipeline that can generate parsers that replicate the behavior of LL, LR, recursive descent, and recursive ascent algorithms, with unlimited lookahead, and the option to make general through parser context fork.

 ### Features